Tai-Rocha/LUH2_Data/index.md

 ## Results
-Total of 17394 files, of which 16.056 are original states of LUH2 in tiff format.
+<p align="justify">Total of 17394 files, of which 16.056 are original states of LUH2 in tiff format.
 These are continuous raster (Fig.1).
-Other 1338 files are new data created by the combination of 12 original states, which are categorical data (Fig 2). <br />
+Other 1338 files are new data created by the combination of 12 original states, which are categorical data (Fig 2).</p> <br />

 <img style="float: right;" src="https://user-images.githubusercontent.com/11633554/116018875-5d9e9800-a619-11eb-858f-05daa50d0cdc.png" width="630"><br /><br />